frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-slip.md

 ### 3.1.
 Salary Slip based on Attendance/Leave

 HR users can create Salary Slip based on Attendance or leave.
-The Working days will calculated on basis of leave/Attendance, depending on the field **Payroll based on** in [HR Settings](/docs/user/manual/en/human-resource/hr-settings).
+The Working days will calculated on basis of leave/Attendance, depending on the field **Calculate Payroll Working Days Based On** in [HR Settings](/docs/user/manual/en/human-resource/hr-settings).
 If Payroll is based on Attendance then, the **Leave without pay** will be considered as absent and **half-day** will be considered as half-day absent.

 ### 3.2.
 Salary Slip based on Timesheet